Do I Qualify?

 • Washington

-While medical marijuana and/or low THC: high CBD products may be legal in these states, they do not serve out-of-state patients.
+While medical marijuana and/or low THC and high CBD products may be legal in these states, they do not serve out-of-state patients.

 Iowa

 Iowa’s program allows out-of-state visitors to possess cannabis.
-However, only residents that are registered with the state’s medical program can make purchases at dispensaries.
+However, only residents registered with the state’s medical program can purchase at dispensaries.

 Kentucky